Top real estate automation tactics and strategies in 2026

 - Store opt-outs as a global suppression that applies across every sending tool

-- Treat SMS consent as a first-class requirement, and keep your vendor guidance current because TCPA interpretations and rules evolve through courts and agency actions
+- Treat SMS consent as a first-class requirement, since TCPA requirements and enforcement evolve

 KPIs and a 30-day rollout plan